Young Dolph, popular Memphis-based rapper, dead at 36 - KESQ

 Young Dolph, popular Memphis-based rapper, dead at 36

-Young Dolph, the rapper behind albums like “Rich Slave,” died in fatal shooting in Memphis on Wednesday, according multiple local media reports.
-He was 36.
+Young Dolph, the rapper behind albums like “Rich Slave,” died in a fatal shooting in Memphis, Tennessee, on Wednesday at the age of 36, according to Memphis Police Chief Cerelyn “CJ” Davis.

+The rapper, whose real name is Adolph Robert Thornton, Jr., was reportedly buying cookies at Makeda’s Homemade Butter Cookies in Memphis when someone drove up and shot him.

+“This shooting is another example of the senseless gun violence we are experiencing locally and nationwide.
+Our hearts go out to the Thornton family and all who are affected by this horrific act of violence,” Davis said.

 “All of us at APA are shocked and deeply saddened by the sudden and tragic loss of our dear friend and client, Young Dolph,” a representative of the management company said in a statement to Variety.
 “The world has lost an icon, a great man and beloved artist who has been taken too soon.
 His dedication, drive, hard work and loyalty to all those around him always came first and he will be deeply missed.
 Our thoughts and prayers go out to his family at this most difficult time. “